CoEdIT: Text Editing by Task-Specific Instruction Tuning: Training Dataset Description

 Once the raw datasets were collected, we randomly sampled them to the quantities mentioned in Table \ref{tab:data-examples} based on a few heuristics such as old word retention, complexity ratios, dependency tree depth ratio, and character length ratio.
 The sampled pairs were then modified by prefixing the source texts with task-specific verbalizers (Appendix \ref{app:verbalizers}) to convert a \texttt{<source, target>} pair to a \texttt{<instruction: source, target>} pair.
 All our models were then fine-tuned on the verbalized dataset.

 \textbf{Composite instructions:} Table \ref{tab:data-composite-examples} shows the composition of the \textsc{CoEdIT-Composite} dataset, in addition to the details about datasets and prompts.
 We use seven such composite instructions during model training.
-These are GEC-Paraphrasing, GEC-Simplification, GEC-Paraphrasing-Simplification, Formality-Paraphrasing, Formality-Simplification, Formality-Paraphrasing-Simplification, and Paraphrasing-Simplification.
-For the first three composite prompts, we use GEC datasets to extract datapoints that show simplification and paraphrasing edits in addition to GEC.
-For the next three prompts, we use the formality dataset (GYAFC) to extract pairs which exhibit paraphrasing and simplification edits in addition to formality.
-Lastly, for the last prompt, we use the ParabankV2 paraphrasing dataset to extract data points which show a simplification of the source text in addition to paraphrasing.
+For the first three composite prompts (GEC-Paraphrasing, GEC-Simplification, GEC-Paraphrasing-Simplification), we use GEC datasets to extract datapoints that show simplification and paraphrasing edits in addition to GEC.
+For the next three prompts (Formality-Paraphrasing, Formality-Simplification, Formality-Paraphrasing-Simplification), we use the formality dataset (GYAFC) to extract pairs which exhibit paraphrasing and simplification edits in addition to formality.
+Lastly, for the last prompt (Paraphrasing-Simplification), we use the ParabankV2 paraphrasing dataset to extract data points which show a simplification of the source text in addition to paraphrasing.

 To select the appropriate source-target pairs for a composite instruction, we use similar heuristics as with single-task instructions, i.e. old word retention, complexity ratios, dependency tree depth ratio, and character length ratio.
 For example, a source-target pair from a GEC dataset can be used for the composite instruction involving GEC, paraphrasing and simplification if the target and source sentence has a high edit distance and low complexity ratio, character length and word retention scores.
 The exact details can be found in the code.